Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 * A menu should appear

-* Enter `1` to dump logs with hardware from your device
+* Type `1` and click `Enter` to dump logs from your device

 ![](../images/dts-hcl-run.png)

 ## Bootable over network

-This documentation is compatible with the `v0.1.0` version of the DTS.
+This documentation is compatible with the `v1.0.0` version of the DTS.

 ### Requirements